tessgard/MERN-app-frontend/README.md

 ### Design Process

 The design process took three distinct steps that allowed us to arrive at our final application.
 Our initial conversation with the client was non-specific and loose.
 Knowing that we were going to have only three weeks to submit our assignment, we began to formalise a design blueprint for the application.
 We wanted to infuse a sense of youth and fun into the design, coupled with a sophistication and lightness that would speak to the demographic that is represented and targeted at BCMA.
-We scoured through the grups Facebook page, picking colour schemes that we thought were appropriate according to the BCMA branding that already existed.
-We had many aspirations for the application that we wanted to implement, but we came to the agreement that our MVP would be a full CRUD application.
+We scoured through the BCMAs Facebook page and Facebook group, picking colour schemes that we thought were appropriate according to the BCMA branding that already existed.
+We had many aspirations for the application that we wanted to implement, but we came to the agreement that our MVP would be a simple full CRUD application.
+After our initial Figma planning and design concept 1 and 2, our client got back in touch with some feedback and some more concrete information about what they were after.

 We were given some websites by our client as reference points for our design.
 Below are some of the websites that Paula suggested: